ourient/cervidaze/src/interests/essays/freezerdog.md

 And then, I saw it: a stainless steel Magic Chef mini-fridge that hadn't been turned on in years, lit by a faint glow leaking through several haphazardly wrapped layers of painter’s tape.
 A real feat of blue-collar Dadaism.

-I walked right past it despite the spectacle, but Vienna stopped me, eyes puffy from a night spent crying alone.
+I walked right past it despite the spectacle, but my sister stopped me, eyes puffy from a night spent crying alone.

 “You’re not going to look inside?”